 UiO's long-standing academic relations with Chinese higher education institutions have resulted in a broad portfolio of research agendas with Chinese partners and on Chinese topics, involving all UiO's eight faculties and most of UiO's units.

-Today UiO cooperates with most of China's leading universities, including:
+Today UiO cooperates with most of China's leading universities and research institutions, including:

 - Peking University